 PeaceHealth’s Ketchikan Medical Center funded a $62 million, 70,000 square foot expansion.

-PeaceHealth’s Ketchikan Medical Center, Ketchikan, Alaska
+PeaceHealth’s Ketchikan Medical Center in Ketchikan, Alaska

-Limited trucking and lodging on the island
+Also, there was limited trucking and lodging on the island